 Energy Policy Statement

-Humankind enjoys a unique place in God's universe.
-On the one hand, we are simply one of God's many finite creatures, made from the "dust of the earth," bounded in time and space, fallible in judgment, limited in control, dependent upon our Creator, and interdependent with all other creatures.
-On the other hand, we are created in the very image of God, with the divine Spirit breathed into us, and entrusted with "dominion" over God's creation (Genesis 1:26, 28; 2:7; Psalm 8:6).
+Humankind enjoys a unique place in God’s universe.
+We are created in the very image of God, with the divine Spirit breathed into us, and entrusted to “take charge of” God’s creation (Genesis 2:7; 1:26, 28; see Psalm 8:6).
+Yet, we are simply one of God’s many finite creatures, made from the “topsoil of the fertile land,” bound in time and space, fallible in judgment, limited in control, dependent upon our Creator, and interdependent with all other creatures.
 We are simultaneously caretakers with all creation and, because of the divine summons, caretakers with God of the world in which we live.
-This hybrid human condition produces both the opportunity and the twin dangers for humans on this planet.

 The Values Involved in Energy Policy

-The decisions that humans are now making will either enhance or degrade the quality of life on the planet.
-We have entered an era of greater energy interdependence.
-As the world confronts global issues such as climate change, energy inequity, and pollution, energy-related problems will require international solutions based upon the values of justice and sustainability.
+The decisions that humans make will either enhance or degrade the quality of life on the planet.
+We live in an era of energy interdependence.
+Confronting global issues such as climate change, energy inequity, and pollution will require international solutions based upon the values of justice and sustainability.

-The Scripture that provides the motive for our action in the present energy crisis also lays the foundation for the values that we seek to realize.
+Scripture provides an imperative for our action and lays the foundation for the values that we seek to realize.
 These values underlying the policies we advocate are justice and sustainability.

 is a cry echoed in hundreds of contexts throughout the Old and New Testaments.
-Biblical righteousness includes a special concern for the least and the last: the poor, the captive, the oppressed (Luke 4:18; Isaiah 61:1-2).
-Energy policies that Christians can support, then, will seek to actualize the multifaceted biblical vision of justice.
-They will be policies that close rather than widen the gap dividing wealth and poverty, rich nations and poor.
-They will be measures that liberate rather than oppress.
-They will be programs that distribute fairly the benefits, burdens, and hazards of energy production and consumption, taking into consideration those not yet born as well as the living.
-They will thus be strategies that give priority to meeting basic human needs such as air, water, food, clothing, and shelter.
+Biblical righteousness includes a special concern for the least and the last: the poor, the prisoner, the oppressed (Luke 4:18; Isaiah 61:1-2).
+As people of the Christian covenant, we support energy policies that seek to actualize the multifaceted biblical vision of justice.
+Just energy policies: close the gap dividing wealth and poverty, rich nations and poor; liberate and do not oppress; fairly distribute the benefits, burdens, and hazards of energy production and consumption, taking into consideration the living and those not yet born; and give priority to meeting basic human needs such as air, water, food, clothing, and shelter.

 We must creatively explore all sustainable energy options available to us.
 There are environmental and social problems connected with certain energy options.
 We believe that the economic, environmental, and social implications of each energy source should be fully assessed.

 Underground mining of coal, in addition to operational accidents, causes disabling illness or death from black lung.
-Strip-mining and mountaintop removal despoil lands and ruin them for further use if restoration measures are not practiced.
-The burning of coal causes large-scale pollution and seriously alters the environment by increasing the carbon dioxide content of the atmosphere, contributing to global warming.
+Stripmining and mountaintop removal despoil lands and ruin them for further use if restoration measures are not practiced.
+Hydraulic fracturing, commonly called “fracking,” has opened vast new deposits of oil and gas for exploration but with serious consequences for communities’ water quality and geological stability.
+Deep sea extraction presents consequences and risks we do not yet fully understand, including destruction of aquatic ecosystems and pollution from leaks and spills.
+The burning of fossil fuels causes large-scale pollution and seriously alters the environment by increasing the carbon dioxide content of the atmosphere, contributing to climate change.

 In addition to fueling regional instability, the use of oil resources poses significant environmental dangers.
 Tankers and offshore wells have created spills that have devastated seacoast areas often with long-lasting or permanent ecological damage.
 The emissions produced from the use of oil as fuel are a leading source of air pollution, particularly in centers of dense population.